panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 ## 2. The operations on queues

 The queue supports 2 main operations: enqueue and dequeue.
-Additionally, you might find useful to have the peek and length operations.
+Additionally, you might find it useful to have the peek and length operations.

 ### 2.1 Enqueue operation

-The enqueue operations inserts an item at the end of the queue.
+The enqueue operation inserts an item at the end of the queue.
 The enqueued item becomes the tail of the queue.

 ![Queue: Enqueue Operation](./images/enqueue.svg)